Should You Use a Continuous Glucose Monitor for Type 2 Diabetes?

 Medicare requires that a person meet these criteria before they will pay for a CGM:

-• have a diagnosis of diabetes, either type 1 or type 2
+• Have diabetes, either type 1 or type 2

 Other insurance companies may have different criteria, but typically insurance companies follow the same criteria as Medicare when it comes to allowing costs.
 If you want your insurance company to cover a CGM, you'll need to check your policy to see if they have any particular requirements other than a doctor's prescription.